adr1el-m/carmen-the-parasight/README.md

 | 15 | <img src="https://img.shields.io/badge/Prettier-F7B93E?style=flat&logo=prettier&logoColor=black" alt="Prettier" height="20"/>  | Tooling | An opinionated code formatter that enforces a consistent style across the entire codebase. |
 | 16 | <img src="https://img.shields.io/badge/Vercel-000000?style=flat&logo=vercel&logoColor=white" alt="Vercel" height="20"/> | Deployment | A cloud platform for deploying the frontend application and serverless functions. |

+## 🔒 Security

+Security is a top priority for LingapLink, especially given the sensitive nature of health data.
+We have implemented several measures to protect user information:

+-   **Data Encryption**: All data is encrypted in transit using HTTPS/TLS and encrypted at rest in Google Cloud's infrastructure, which is used by Firestore.
+-   **HIPAA Compliance**: We are mindful of HIPAA requirements and have designed features like secure messaging to align with its privacy and security standards.
+-   **Firebase Security Rules**: We leverage Firestore's powerful security rules to ensure that users can only access their own data, preventing unauthorized access at the database level.
+-   **Secure Authentication**: User authentication is handled securely through Firebase Authentication, which provides a robust and reliable system for managing user identities.
+-   **CSRF Protection**: We have implemented measures to protect against Cross-Site Request Forgery attacks, ensuring that state-changing requests are legitimate.
+-   **Vulnerability Scanning**: We regularly scan our dependencies for known vulnerabilities to keep the platform secure.

 ## 🚀 Getting Started

 To get a local copy up and running, follow these simple steps.